Introduction to Unary Operators in JavaScript

 9. void

-The void is an operator that precedes and is placed before an operation where it discards the value of any expression and then it evaluates the expression for returning some value with undefined return type which means the return type is empty and does not contain any specific value for future reference.
-This program demonstrates the void unary operator with its output as shown in the output.
+The void operator precedes and is placed before an operation that discards any expression’s value.
+Then it evaluates the expression for returning some value with an undefined return type, which means the return type is empty and does not contain any specific matter for future reference.
+This program demonstrates the void unary operator’s output, as shown in the production.

 Code: